 In a number of respects, the current Chinese leadership recognizes the important role of productivity growth and innovation in helping China to narrow the gap with the West.
-China's industrial sector currently rivals that of the United States in terms of its size.
-It is also a major exporter of manufactured goods that span most sectors of industry (Schott 2008) and compete in increasingly more demanding market segments (Mandel 2013).
-However, gaps in technological capabilities remain between domestic Chinese firms and firms from advanced countries, and those gaps are also reflected in productivity differences.
+China's industrial sector currently rivals that of the US in terms of its size.
+It is also a major exporter of manufactured goods that span most sectors of industry (Schott, 2008) and compete in increasingly more demanding market segments (Mandel, 2013).
+Gaps in technological capabilities remain between domestic Chinese firms and those from advanced countries however, which are also reflected in productivity differences.

-The Chinese leadership firmly believes that the country's economic and strategic future rests on the ability of the country to be at the cutting edge of newly emerging technologies and "indigenous innovation" in both industry and services.
-Indigenous innovation here means innovation by Chinese-owned firms as opposed to firms operating in China.
-These perspectives are embodied in the 2006 Science and Technology Medium Term Plan as well as in the Five-Year Plan on Strategic and Emerging Industry announced at the end of 2010.
-These initiatives committed US\$1.6 trillion to seven emerging technologies: energy saving and environmental protection, next-generation information technology, biotechnology, advanced equipment manufacturing, new energy, new materials, and new-energy vehicles.
+China's leadership firmly believes that the country's economic and strategic future rests on the ability of the country to be at the cutting edge of newly emerging technologies and "indigenous innovation" in both industry and services.
+Indigenous innovation here means innovation by Chinese-owned firms as opposed firms operating in China.
+These perspectives are embodied in the 2006 Science and Technology Medium Term Plan as well as in the Five Year Plan on Strategic and Emerging Industry announced at the end of 2010.
+These initiatives committed \$US 1.6 trillion to seven emerging technologies including energy-saving and environmental protection, next generation information technology, bio-technology, advanced equipment manufacturing, new energy, new materials and new-energy vehicles.

-Underlying current policy directions, most notably, the focus on indigenous innovation and a more limited role for MNCs (multinational companies) in key sectors is a view that China's earlier model failed to deliver, especially in terms of producing "national champions."
+Underlying current policy directions, most notably, the focus on indigenous innovation and a more limited role for MNCs in key sectors is a view that China's earlier model failed to deliver, especially in terms of producing "national champions".
 I agree that dynamic Chinese firms have not emerged in all sectors, but the interpretation I offer for this "failure" is different from the narrative currently heard in some policy circles in China.

-A key lesson from the experience of the past 15 or 20 years is that sectors that have been consistently most open to competition, in which entry and exit of firms have been far less encumbered and, more generally, in which firms have been free from the all too "visible" and often distorting hand of the Chinese state at both the local and central level, are in fact those that have been most dynamic.
+A key lesson from the experience of the last fifteen or twenty years is that sectors that have been consistently most open to competition, in which entry and exit of firms have been far less encumbered, and more generally, in which firms have been free from the all too "visible" and often distorting hand of the Chinese state at both the local and central level, are in fact those that have been most dynamic.
 They are also the sectors in which Chinese firms are successfully competing today in more demanding markets, domestic as well as overseas.